Flixton, Greater Manchester: Sport

 Flixton was witness to bull and bear baiting, performed in several places throughout the village.
 One of these was in Shawtown, on "Schoo' Green", and another was at "Th' Grane", at the top of Woodsend Road, opposite where the Red Lion pub once stood.
 The practice was ended in 1816.
 Badger baiting was also practised, at certain inns.
 Anecdotal evidence exists to suggest that hunting, cockfighting and horse racing took place in Flixton, the latter in the fields around the parish church.

 Formed in 1990, Trafford Football Club plays in the Northern Premier League.
 Local golf courses include the privately owned Flixton Golf Club.
 The William Wroe course, named after Councillor William Wroe, was opened in 1973 as a fourteen-hole course, six holes occupying land on the Flixton road side of the railway, and eight on the Church road side.
 The land it occupies was originally purchased by Urmston District Council in 1935, but from 1947 to 1970, aware that it was gradually becoming occupied, Wroe campaigned for the establishment of a municipal golf course.
 It was expanded to fifteen holes, then eventually to eighteen holes in 1984, after the nearby Acre Gate Farm became vacant.
 The course was closed at the end of March 2017 due to council cutbacks.
+The former golf course was given Fields in Trust status in 2023.